kirkshoop/wg21-cancellation/cancellation.md

  - __Lewis Baker__'s excellent `stop_source`/`stop_token` design in [@P0660R9]
  - _CppCon_, _CppNow_, _CppRussia_ and _CERN_ (and the people behind those including; __Jon Kalb__, __Bryce Adelstein-Lebach__, __Sergey Platonov__, __Axel Naumann__) for all the opportunities to communicate the vision for cancellation in C++
  - __Gor Nishanov__ for the excellent coroutines in C++20 and the shout-outs and support for rxcpp over the years.
- - __Lisa Lippincott__ for coining 'serendipitous-success' to explain what the result of cancellation is rather than what it is not.
+ - __Lisa Lippincott__ for coining 'serendipitous-success' to explain what the result of cancellation __is__ rather than what it is not and for contributing content to this paper.

 `